edcheyjr/DrinkWasteRcycleDetector/README.md

 # License

-This project is licensed under the [M License](LICENSE.md).
+This project is licensed under the [MIT License](LICENSE.md).
 Please review the [LICENSE.md](LICENSE.md) file for detailed licensing information.

 # Contributing